Treating Corticobasal Syndrome (CBS)

 Why is this Situation Significant?

 The Treating Corticobasal Syndrome website was created after Don Sladek courageously and successfully participated in a Phase I trial with Biogen’s medication: BIIB092, Gosuranemab.
 Don, with the help of his neurologist, Dr. Yvette Borderlon from the University of California, Los Angeles, was given single patient access.
-Biogen is no longer manufacturing the drug and he will be out medication in June of 2023.
+Biogen is no longer manufacturing the drug.
+Don's last infusion was June of 2023.
 We believe with the passage of the Veteran's PACT-Act this medication could benefit other veterans and warrants further study.

 What is the PACT Act?